David Coventry

 David Henry Halford Coventry (born 2 October 1969, Wellington) is a New Zealand born author and musician.
 Published in six different languages, his debut novel, The Invisible Mile (2015), was the winner of the 2016 Hubert Church Award for Fiction, shortlisted for both the Ockham New Zealand Book Award and the Sports Book Awards in the United Kingdom.
-His work has been compared to that of Don DeLillo, Toni Morrison and Thomas Mann.
-Coventry's second novel, Dance Prone, explores trauma, art and 1980s' post-hardcore punk rock.
-It was published in 2020.

 Education

 A former musician, sound engineer and film archivist, Coventry attended Hutt Valley High School from 1983 to 1986, has a BA in English literature and Religious studies (Victoria University of Wellington, 2000), an Honours Degree in English Literature (VUW, 2001) and a Masters in Creative Writing from the International Institute of Modern Letters (VUW, 2010).
-He lives in Wellington, New Zealand.
+In 2022 he received a Doctorate of Philosophy from Victoria University for his thesis exploring ME/CFS.